 7. Demolition inspections.

-- First inspection to be made after all utility connections have been disconnected and secured in such manner that no unsafe or unsanitary conditions shall exist during or after demolition operations. - Final inspection to be made after all demolition work is completed. - 8.
-Manufactured building inspections.
+First inspection to be made after all utility connections have been disconnected and secured in such manner that no unsafe or unsanitary conditions shall exist during or after demolition operations.

+Final inspection to be made after all demolition work is completed.

+- 8. Manufactured building inspections.
 The building department shall inspect construction of foundations; connecting buildings to foundations; installation of parts identified on plans as site installed items, joining the modules, including utility crossovers; utility connections from the building to utility lines on site; and any other work done on site which requires compliance with the Florida Building Code.
 Additional inspections may be required for public educational facilities (see Section 423.27.20). - 9.
-Where impact-resistant coverings are installed to meet requirements of this code, the building official shall schedule adequate inspections of impact-resistant coverings to determine the following: - The system indicated on the plans was installed. - The system is installed in accordance with the manufacturer's installation instructions and the product approval.
+Storm shutter inspection to ensure compliance with Chapter 16 of the Florida building Code, Building. - 10.
+Where impact-resistant coverings are installed to meet the requirements of this code, the building official shall schedule adequate inspections of impact-resistant coverings to determine the following:

+The system indicated on the plans was installed.

+The system is installed in accordance with the manufacturer's installation instructions and the product approval.

-B. Electrical
+Electrical

-- 1. Underground inspection.
-To be made after trenches or ditches are excavated, conduit or cable is installed, and before any backfill is put in place. - 2.
+- 1. Underground inspection (including bonding and ground).
+To be made after trenches or ditches are excavated, conduit or cable installed, and before any backfill is put in place. - 2.
 Rough-in inspection.
 To be made after the roof, framing, fireblocking and bracing is in place and prior to the installation of wall or ceiling membranes. - 3.
-Low Voltage.
-To be made for security, alarm, elevator, and special uses prior to being covered from view. - 4.
-Power release inspection.
-To be made after all electrical equipment, devices, and fixtures are in place and properly connected or protected, prior to the release of an electrical meter for the purpose of testing the electrical system. - 5.
+Low Voltage: To be made for security, alarm, elevator, and special uses prior to being covered from view. - 4.
 Final inspection.
-To be made after the building is complete and the structure is ready for occupancy.
+To be made after the building is complete, all required electrical fixtures are in place and properly connected or protected, and the structure is ready for occupancy.

-C. Plumbing
+Plumbing

-1. Underground inspection.
-To be made after trenches or ditches are excavated, piping is installed, and before any backfill is put in place.

-- 2. Rough-in inspection.
+- 1. Underground inspection.
+To be made after trenches or ditches are excavated, piping installed, and before any backfill is put in place. - 2.
+Rough-in inspection.
 To be made after the roof, framing, fireblocking and bracing is in place and all soil, waste and vent piping is complete, and prior to this installation of wall or ceiling membranes. - 3.
 Final inspection.
 To be made after the building is complete, all plumbing fixtures are in place and properly connected, and the structure is ready for occupancy.

-Note: See Section 312 of the Florida Building Code, Plumbing for required tests.
+Note: See Section P312 of the Florida Building Code, Plumbing for required tests.

-D. Mechanical
+Mechanical

 - 1. Underground inspection.
-To be made after trenches or ditches are excavated, underground duct and fuel piping is installed, and before any backfill is put in place. - 2.
+To be made after trenches or ditches are excavated, underground duct and fuel piping installed, and before any backfill is put in place. - 2.
 Rough-in inspection.
-To be made after the roof, framing, fire blocking and bracing are in place and all ducting, and other concealed components are complete, and prior to the installation of wall or ceiling membranes. - 3.
-Final inspection.
+To be made after the roof, framing, fire blocking and bracing are in place and all ducting, and other concealed components are complete, and prior to the installation of wall or ceiling membranes. - Final inspection.
 To be made after the building is complete, the mechanical system is in place and properly connected, and the structure is ready for occupancy.

-E. Gas
+Gas